Husterknupp/github-api-ninja/README.md

 beautifully nice way.
 - Persist the data a) to build some cache and avoid GitHub overload and b) to play around a little with a persistence unit.
 - Make a standalone webserver application.
 Use Spring Boot, for instance.
+Is [JHipster](https://jhipster.github.io) an option for this?
+Probably not because I dont know Angular...
 - Mock HTTP connection: http://wiremock.org/
-- Use

 **More new stuff**